GunioRobot/athenry/doc/quickstart.markdown

 chroot.
 As mentioned you can ignore this if you have already placed a stage3 in your workdir.

-**stageurl**: This optional setting downloads a seed portage snapshot to be used in our chroot.
+**snapshoturl**: This optional setting downloads a seed portage snapshot to be used in our chroot.
 As mentioned you can ignore this if you already have placed a snapshot in your workdir.